freeradical13/freeradical13.github.io/index.md

 #### Cellular Respiration

-[Cellular respiration][] is the process of catabolizing chemical bonds in food (such as carbohydrates, lipids, and proteins) using enzymes and transferring the energy to ATP (and heat) through redox reactions.
+[Cellular respiration][] is the process of catabolizing chemical bonds in substances such as carbohydrates, lipids, and proteins using enzymes and transferring the energy to ATP (and heat) through redox reactions.
 Aerobic respiration uses Oxygen as the oxidizing reagent, and Anaerobic respiration uses another chemical.

 #### Glycolysis